kking1204/e2/practice/README.md

-# Practice Application
+# Project 1: Workflow setup
-+ By: Kenyon King
++ By: Kenyon M. King
-+ Production URL: practice.digitalcrimson.org
++ Production URL: p1.digitalcrimson.org

 # Notes for the instructor
-+ i successfully created a subdomain...
++ Fun!
++ I used an image of my dog Oscar.
+(Old dogs...new trick...I think you get the idea!)
+I took the photo years ago, I own the rights.
++ Thank you for the extensive documentation and screenshots in [E-2 Notes] (https://hesweb.dev/e2/notes#/)